The Best Deli in Every State

 Carshon’s Delicatessen, Fort Worth

 Bring your friends to Carshon’s Delicatessen to get a true kosher deli experience in Texas.
-Carshon’s has been serving customers for over 90 years, and it’s the favorite deli of Field Editor Joan Hallford.
+Carshon’s has been serving customers for over 90 years, and it’s the favorite deli of Community Cook Joan Hallford.
 Favorite sandwiches there include the corned beef Reuben and the grilled pastrami on rye.
 Wash them down with a Dr. Brown’s Soda.

 Caputo’s Market & Deli, Salt Lake City

-Local Field Editor Elisabeth Larson has a favorite deli in Salt Lake City, and seems a lot of people agree with her.
+Local Community Cook Elisabeth Larson has a favorite deli in Salt Lake City, and seems a lot of people agree with her.
 Caputo’s Market & Deli is the top stop for groceries, meats and cheeses.
 Come here for the sandwiches and also for tastings of imported olive oil.

 Gil’s Delicatessen, Rutland